Content on this page was generated by AI and has not been manually reviewed.

 7 What firewall rules are essential for VPNs?

 At minimum, allow IPsec ESP and UDP 500/4500 on the WAN side, plus appropriate inbound/outbound rules to permit VPN traffic between the VPN subnets and your LAN.
-Does microsoft have vpn and how to use built-in Windows VPN plus Azure VPN for home and business 2026
+What type of vpn is hotspot shield and how it works, features, pricing, and alternatives 2026

 8 Will VPN encryption slow down my Internet speed on EdgeRouter?